 Poulet Basquaise (Basque-Style Chicken) Recipe – French Special

-Poulet Basquaise is a rustic and vibrant dish from the French Basque Country, featuring tender chicken simmered in a rich sauce made from bell peppers, tomatoes, onions, and Espelette pepper.
-It’s a celebration of Mediterranean flavors with a hint of smoky heat and a beautiful balance of sweetness and acidity.
-Typically served with rice, crusty bread, or potatoes, it’s a comforting and colorful one-pan meal.
+Poulet Basquaise is a traditional dish from the French Basque Country, renowned for its vibrant flavors and comforting qualities.
+This hearty chicken stew features tender pieces of chicken simmered in a rich sauce made from bell peppers, tomatoes, onions, and Espelette pepper, a mild Basque chili that adds a subtle heat.
+Often served with rice, crusty bread, or potatoes, Poulet Basquaise is a perfect example of rustic French cuisine that brings warmth and satisfaction to any meal.

 - Prep Time15 min